andresteingress/andresteingress.github.io/_posts/2014-08-31-android-dependency-injection.md

 ### Conclusion

 I used `Dagger` and `Butterknife` in one of my latest Android projects and I won't go without them anymore.
-Especially `Butterknife` comes in very handy as it allows to get rid of view clue code that is needed to get references to UI view elements.
+Especially `Butterknife` comes in very handy as it allows to get rid of view glue code that is needed to get references to UI view elements.

 It should be noted that there is also the [AndroidAnnotations](http://androidannotations.org/) project that comes with an even richer set of annotations to do basically everything with annotations.
 In my current projects, our needs were totally satisfied with the `Butterknife` feature set, so I can't say anything about `AndroidAnnotations` in depth.